Acute severe asthma was previously called status asthmaticus. It is a sudden severe asthma that does not adequately respond to medicines.

 Severe allergic reactions

-The symptoms of acute severe flare-ups can occur over hours or days.
+The symptoms of acute severe flare-ups typically happen over hours or days, but can come on faster than that.
 They include:

 Worsening difficulty breathing and wheezing